msantos/xmppipe/README.md

     * init: setrlimit(2)
     * stdio: setrlimit(2)

-Selecting the sandbox is done at compile time.
-For example, to use the "rlimit" sandbox:
+Selecting which process restrictions are enforced is done at compile time.
+For example, to use the "rlimit" process restrictions:

-    XMPPIPE_SANDBOX=rlimit make
+    RESTRICT_PROCESS=rlimit make

-If a sandbox is interfering with normal operation, please open an issue.
-To disable the sandbox, compile using the "null" sandbox:
+If the process restrictions are interfering with normal operation, please open an issue.
+To disable all process restrictions, compile using the "null" sandbox:

-    XMPPIPE_SANDBOX=null make
+    RESTRICT_PROCESS=null make

 Options
 -------